ethereum-oasis-op/baseline/radish34/zkp/README.md

 `docker-compose up -d zkp`

-This should spin up two containers: `zkp` and `zkp-watch`; wherein `zkp` contains RESTful end points for interacting with the service.
-And `zkp-watch` runs in the background to ensure that the js files in the former container are appropriately compiled using babel.
+This will spin up the `zkp` container, which contains RESTful end points for interacting with the service.
+In the `dev` mode specified by the `docker-compose.yml` file, `babel` runs in the background to compile down to ES5 style code and `nodemon` watches for any file changes so that developers can make changes locally and the container will pickup on them automatically.

 Logs should look like the following: